seba47/xamarin-test-box/README.md

 *  Mac support
 *  Continuous Integration with GitHub Repos using WebHooks and Node.js
+*  Support for multiple Visual Studio solutions

 ## Contributions
 Feel free to add improvements and all stuffs that help us to get a better testing process.
+Contact me if you have suggestions.